Kaushik2003/Aura.Fun/README.md

 - Access-controlled to registered oracle address(es)
 - Emits AuraUpdated events with vault, aura, ipfsHash, and timestamp
 - Vaults never store aura; they fetch it dynamically for all calculations
-- Oracle script updates only AuraOracle contract, not individual vaults

 **Treasury** (`Treasury.sol`)
 - Collects protocol fees from minting operations (0.5% of collateral)